-An estimated 93 percent of buildings in northeast Israel marked as the most at risk will collapse in the event of a strong earthquake, State Comptroller Matanyahu Englman said in a new report released Tuesday, a month after a powerful tremor killed over 50,000 people in Turkey and Syria.
+An estimated 93% of buildings in northeast Israel marked as the most at risk will collapse in the event of a strong earthquake, State Comptroller Matanyahu Englman says in a new report, a month after a powerful tremor killed over 50,000 people in Turkey and Syria.

 The 1,208 buildings earmarked in 2018 for urgent upgrading are close to the Great Rift Valley — an area prone to earthquakes — in cities and towns such as Tiberias, Safed, Beit She’an, Kiryat Shmona and Hatzor Haglilit.
 Despite repeated warnings, the vast majority of them haven’t been strengthened.

-Out of 54 earmarked schools, only 38 — 70 percent — have been upgraded, according to the ombudsman.
+The ombudsman also says that out of 54 earmarked schools, only 38 — 70% — have been upgraded.

-The report warned that at the current rate, it would take decades to protect all the existing at-risk buildings from earthquakes.
+The report warns that at the current rate, it would take decades to protect all the existing at-risk buildings from earthquakes.